Plymouth Township, Kansas: Education

-Plymouth Township lies within Unified School District (USD) 112, based in Lorraine.
+Plymouth Township lies within Central Plains USD 112, based in Lorraine.
 Local public school students attend school in nearby Wilson.

 Transportation

 Interstate 70 and U.S. Route 40 run concurrently east–west through the central part of the township.
 The former alignment of U.S. 40, now a paved county road, runs southeast–northwest through the township, south of I-70/U.S. 40.
 K-232, a north–south route, enters the northeastern part of the township from the north and runs south along the eastern shore of Wilson Lake before turning slightly southeastward and exiting the county.
 A network of mostly unpaved county roads is laid out in a rough grid pattern across the township.
 Shoreline Road, a paved county road, runs roughly parallel to the southern shoreline of Wilson Lake, terminating at its junction with K-232.
 Another paved road, 200th Boulevard, enters the township from the west 3.5 miles south of Dorrance, turns north, and runs north through Dorrance before finally terminating at the southern shore of Wilson Lake.

 The Kansas Pacific (KP) line of the Union Pacific Railroad runs southeast–northwest through the township, parallel to the old alignment of U.S. 40.